jansauerbrey/recipe-app/README.md

 - [x] Possibility to add items to shopping list (besides recipe ingredients)
 - [x] User Authentication via token in redis database including login and logout
 - [x] User management (admin level)

+## Todos / BUGs

 - [ ] Add user registration for new user including email validation
+- [ ] Better usability with appropriate error messages (ie. in case of login-in before activation of account)
+- [ ] Hide actionbar on back button (ie Android app)
+- [ ] Case insensitive usernames
+- [ ] On recipe search: hide of on screen keyboard as soon as scrolling is started
+- [ ] Add button for scheduling already in recipe overview
+- [ ] Fix rotation of recipe images
+- [ ] Fix print menu esp. on mobile and extend print button also to shopping list, schedules and print also a whole week of schedules incl. recipes
+- [ ] Add possibility to add new ingredients directly in recipe creation process
+- [ ] add possibility to distinguesh between user added ingredient (not public) and admin approved ingredients (public)

+## Future Features / Thoughts

+- [ ] Add user settings with default language, etc.
+- [ ] Add possibility of default unit per ingredient (ie. gramm) and scondary units with factor calculation (ie. ml, kg, cup)
+- [ ] Add shopping units per ingredient (ie. can) for improved shopping list
+- [ ] Add possibility to order whole shopping basket online (ie. at REWE online)
+- [ ] Add possibility to comment on recipes (public)
+- [ ] Add possibility to make own remarks to recipes of other uthors (non-puplic)

 ## Installation (Ubuntu)